 Our mission at Yume Japanese Gardens is to acquaint you with the cultural heritage of Japan, in all its depth and richness.
-Our museum plays a large role in this, with rotating and permanent exhibits of old and new Japanese art and handicrafts.
+Our expanding museum plays a large role in this, with rotating and permanent exhibits of old and new Japanese art and handicrafts.
 These range from displays of hanging scrolls and wood block prints to fans and kimonos, as well as of ceramics, metalwork, and sculpture.
 Check here often to stay abreast of our varied offerings.

 Mingei: Old Japan on Hand

 The human touch in folk crafts in Japan was largely brushed aside by the country’s rapid modernization in the late 19th and early 20th centuries.
 In response, there has arisen a folk art preservation movement called mingei.
 It focuses on the beauty in objects created by average people that are practical and used in daily life.

 Our permanent exposition, “Mingei: Old Japan on Hand,” shows the movement to be a distinctly Japanese appreciation of the traditional.
 Mingei challenges narrow definitions of art by focusing on utilitarian items made by their everyday users, rather than on refined works from professional artists.

 The collection includes objects spanning more than 200 years.
 Among them are a straw barrel and porcelain cups to store and drink Japanese rice wine, or sake, and brushes tipped with deer, horse, rabbit, or squirrel hair to draw calligraphy and make ink-wash paintings.
 You’ll find garments, too – kimonos and obi sashes – as well as a rustic iron hearth and traditional hasami, or sewing scissors, forged by an ironmonger from a single piece of steel and reflecting the skills of sword makers applied to a household item.